Senior Design - Innovation Day

 presentations: UNF senior engineering students in civil, electrical, and

-mechanical engineering will be presenting their final capstone design projects
+mechanical engineering will present their final capstone design projects

 Information for High Schools

 High school students are invited to come and learn how graduating Electrical, Civil, and Mechanical engineering students use math and science to solve challenging, real world problems.
-Five high school teams will also be competing for the first annual Jax 2050 competition.
-Come and join us.
-Please register using the below link.
+Five high school teams competed for the first annual Jax 2050 competition.

 Event Location and Parking